constantinadrian/gm_v2_unit_test/README.md

             git push heroku master
             ```

-            NOTE: We needed to initialize our heroku git remote because we created our app on the website
+            NOTE: We needed to initialize our Heroku git remote because we created our app on the website

-    - Set up the app for automatic deployed for when we push to github:
+    - Set up the app for automatically deployed for when we push to GitHub:

         1. Go to your app in Heroku

         2. On the ```Deploy``` tab and on each section:

-            a. ```Deployment method``` - set it to Connect to Github
+            a. ``` Deployment method``` - set it to Connect to Github

             b. ```Connect to Github``` - search for your repository and click connect